exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 If you come from some other languages you might be surprised by the above code.
 Unfortunately, C# doesn't come with a built in method to reverse a string.
 We have to use `.Reverse()` extension method provided by [Language-Integrated Query (LINQ)][linq-link].
-However, it returns an iterator and so it has to be collected with `.ToArray()` and converted into a `String` with `new String(char[])` constructor.
+However, it returns an iterator and so, it has to be collected with `.ToArray()` and converted into a `String` with `new String(char[])` constructor.

-If this looks like a lot of code to you, it might be slightly shortened using [string interpolation][interpolation-link] to convert a number into a text like in the example below.
-However, before you use it read the performance considerations below.
+Does this looks like a lot of code?
+It might be slightly shortened using [string interpolation][interpolation-link] to convert a number into a text like in the example below.
+However, before you use it read [the performance considerations](#performance-considerations) below.

 ```csharp
 using System.Linq;